Welcome to the Massachusetts Eye and Ear Library

 Library Facilities and Collections

-The text collection numbers more than 5,000 volumes.
 There is an outstanding rare book collection of 2,000-plus volumes, with 149 items dating from 1490 to 1699.
 The archives contain the historical papers of the hospital and historically significant people affiliated with it, as well as photographs and medical instruments.
+The New England Ophthalmological Society houses its archival papers with the Mass.
+Eye and Ear Archives.
+Several times a year, visiting scholars use the Archives for their research and, of course, members of the Mass.
+Eye and Ear community are welcome to use the collection.

 We provide literature searches, systematic review assistance, interlibrary loans, copier/scanning services and book loans to our staff.
-In 2014, we provided 3,134 scientific papers to users as requested by them for their research, medical care, and teaching needs; in 2015 that number went up to 3,442.
+In 2016, we provided 2,685 scientific papers to users as requested by them for their research, patient care, and teaching needs.

-The Howe Library Online Public Access Catalog contains all the print book holdings of the library.
+The Howe Library Online Public Access Catalog contains all the print and e-book holdings of the library.

 Access to the Library